Flora Danica

 (1883) Oeder, Georg Christian (03.02.1728-28.01.1791) botaniker

-Flora Danica is a comprehensive botanical work consisting of 3,240 folio-sized, coloured copper-plate engravings of wild plants found primarily in Denmark and neighboring Scandinavian countries.
+Flora Danica (1883) is a comprehensive botanical work consisting of 3,240 folio-sized, coloured copper-plate engravings of wild plants found primarily in Denmark and neighboring Scandinavian countries.
 The ambitious illustration project was first proposed by by G. C. Oeder, professor of botany at the Botanic Garden in Copenhagen, in 1753.
-The work eventually comprised of 51 parts and three supplements, and involved a number of botanists and artists, most prominently Michael Rössler (1705–1777) and his son, Martin Rössler (1727–1782).
-The publication took 123 years to create and was first released in 1883.
-The collection has also become renowned for its artistic merit, inspiring a line of 1503 porcelain dinnerware pieces produced by the Royal Copenhagen Porcelain Manufactory.
+The work eventually comprised of 51 parts and three supplements, and involved a number of botanists and artists: most prominently Michael Rössler (1705–1777) and his son, Martin Rössler (1727–1782).
+The publication took 123 years to complete and was first released in 1883.
+The detailed works have also become renowned for their artistic merit, inspiring a line of 1503 porcelain dinnerware pieces produced by the Royal Copenhagen Porcelain Manufactory.
+You can download the complete Flora Danica here: Index containing plate names, artists, etc. (Index_FloraDanica.xlsx) Plates 0001-3060 (in .zip batches of 250 plates) Supplement plates 1-180 (numbered S0001-0180)

 Materialet er fri af ophavsret.
 Du kan kopiere, ændre, distribuere eller fremføre værket, også til kommercielle formål, uden at bede om tilladelse.
 Husk altid at kreditere ophavsmanden.
 This work has been identified as being free of known restrictions under copyright law, including all related and neighboring rights.
 You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.
 Always remember to credit the author.